hariramgit/PREDICTION-OF-CRIMES/README.md

 - correlation between target variable and all features
 - Preprocessing the data
 - Encoding
-- spliting the data
+- splitting the data
 - Model selection and implementing the best model
 - Feature selection
 - Regression using dimensionality reduction on features
-- Models used : Linear Regression, Support Vector Regression using Grid Search, K Nearest Neighbors using Grid Search, Gradient Boosting using Grid Search, MLP using Grid Search
+- Models used: Linear Regression, Support Vector Regression using Grid Search, K Nearest Neighbors using Grid Search, Gradient Boosting using Grid Search, MLP using Grid Search
-- Performing of best model on test set
+- Performing of the best model on the test set
-- Predicting and visualing the results...
+- Predicting and visualising the results...